Study Abroad Programs

 A. CLASS I INSURED: Study abroad participants who are WSU faculty, staff, students registered for courses, other individuals registered for courses or WSU-sponsored travel, and WSU-sponsored visitors for whom the annual premium has been paid.
 (Sponsored visitors include individuals the study abroad program director appoints before the trip as assistants, chaperones or advisors.)

-B. CLASS II INSURED: Participants who do not fit into Class I, but who purchase coverage from the WSU Cashier Office before the trip begins.
-Eligible participants include: spouses, children, significant others, friends, etc., whose names are on file with WSU and whose names have been reported to WSU's Department of Public Safety in time for the Department to inform the insurance company before the trip begins.
+B. CLASS II INSURED: Participants who do not fit into Class I, but who purchase coverage through the Study Abroad Office before the trip begins.
+Eligible participants include: spouses, significant others, friends, etc., whose names are on file with WSU and whose names have been reported to the insurance company before the trip begins.

-C. STUDY ABROAD: A Weber State University-sanctioned program which includes travel to another country and is organized and/or sponsored by a WSU college, academic department or program for purposes that are related to a university-approved program of study.
-A majority of participants must be registered for the academic courses which are a required part of the program.
+C. STUDY ABROAD: A Weber State University-sanctioned program which includes travel off campus and is organized by the WSU Study Abroad Office for purposes that are related to a university-approved program of study.
 Travel abroad sponsored by other campus units for other purposes or audiences is not governed by this section of the PPM.
 (See PPM 4-10 Field Trips)